aluckhur/xcption/README.md

 s3ontap:bucket2@192.168.0.200:n3gu49k02casPz6880O55_03__zT_pxj5xPPt9W2DXj8OLLxjZcGbZTsAx7cdrGhX2jPyxdsqZwQYsCF117yncm2g1nj5_z_m2ixB_e6A7jjcj92r761Ppb_FvVr53Q9:cgsgg9Zd192LYf7UBB2_Z_95YTawT30pi_283_ss4P_p0tW39Y82s1c6P144cIX_0_c0SBnU8QKUFB38pkc649Es8AxpS9DzUj0Nrc6081agQ21cc9Jxh4zVT_72Xvno
 ```

-**2. assessment of existing filesystem (not supported for cloudsync) **
+**2. assessment of existing filesystem (not supported for cloudsync)**

-Automatic assessment of the source filesystem, preparation of the destination file system and creation of the csv file can be achieved using the `asses` command.
+Automatic assessment of the source filesystem, preparation of the destination file system and creation of the csv file can be achieved using the `assess` and `smartassess` subcommands.

 for example if our source file system directory structure up to depth of 2 levels look as follows (bellow the subfolders we have many other files and directories).